Building the Internet of Agents with z402

 - Access to a database: a service could use z402 to offer access to a database on demand for a micropayments, instead of asking for a subscription.
 AI agents can access and pay for only the data they need.

 - Agentic economy: AI agents can sell services and accumulate wealth, they can even invest that wealth to gain even more: all this autonomously.
-Agents can aggregate to offer complex services, de facto making their own companies and partnerships..
-Of course, most AI agents will work for humans that programmed them or that have control over their funds.
+Agents can aggregate to offer complex services, de facto making their own companies and partnerships.
+Also, many AI agents will work for humans that programmed them or that have control over their funds.

 - High speed services: